 If your cat or dog goes missing you’re much more likely to be reunited if they have been microchipped.
 Unlike collars or tags which can be removed or lost, a microchip is a surgically implanted and permanent form of identification that can help vets, the SPCA and/or the council find an injured, stolen or lost pet’s owner.

 As the name would suggest, a microchip is a small device equivalent in size to a grain of rice.
 Our vet staff are experienced in implanting microchips, and can perform the procedure on your cat or dog quickly and safely.
-The site of implantation is clipped and a local anaesthetic given before the microchip is inserted under the skin.
-Care is taken to prevent infection and microchip migration.

 Why and when you should get your pet microchipped